Race Date Sun 12th May 2024

 The website organising the Rob Burrows Leeds Marathon is https://www.runforall.com/events/marathon/leeds-marathon/

-The Rob Burrows Leeds Marathon is brand new in 2023.
+The Rob Burrows Leeds Marathon was brand new in 2023 and return in May 2024.

 Former Leeds Rhinos player Rob Burrow was diagnosed with motor neurone disease in December 2019.
 Since then, Rob and his family have campaigned tirelessly to raise awareness and funds to support other families living with MND.